FengJunJie1/fcpn/README.md

 # FCPN tool
 *FCPN* stands for "*Fuzzy Continuous Petri Nets*".
-The purpose of FCPN is to offer functions for modeling FCPN models and simulating them.
+The CPN tool aims to offer functions for cnostructing and simulating FCPN models.
+This is the first tool to realize FCPNs in a graphical and easy-to-use way.
 <br>
 ![Latest version](https://img.shields.io/badge/Latest%20version-1.0.5-blue.svg)
 ![Programming language](https://img.shields.io/badge/Programming%20language-C++-red.svg)